What is a B Corp:

 CSR strategies can expand to many parts of a company’s operations like their hiring practices, product development, philanthropy etc. They can also, unfortunately, be instead a one-off marketing campaign to boost PR.

-While these initiatives can be valuable and impactful, the existence of CSR programs does not necessarily mean that the company is a socially conscious or responsible brand.
+While these initiatives can be valuable and impactful, the existence of CSR programs does not necessarily mean that the company is a socially conscious business or responsible brand.
 A company may advertise a line of sustainable products, yet the products may be manufactured in inhumane working conditions, for instance.
 Or, they may engage in a corporate giving program, but also be severely polluting the same community they are donating to.

 In contrast, B Corp’s hold thorough and widespread impact as a primary target.
 Certified B Corporations’ social good programs permeate their entire business.